-Statement of Acknowledgment and Understanding Release of Liability I, , am enrolled in the health related program at East Tennessee State University.
-I ac knowledge receipt and understanding of the institutional policy with regard C sting, and the potential disciplinary sanctions which may be imposed for violation of such poli cy as stated in the respective program handbook.
+Statement of Acknowledgment and Understanding Release of Liability

+I, \\\\\\, am enrolled in the health related program at East Tennessee State University.
+I acknowledge receipt and understanding of the institutional policy with regard to drug and alcohol testing, and the potential disciplinary sanctions which may be imposed for violation of such policy as stated in the respective program handbook.